About

 In 2012 she began focusing her time on singing in church, and through using her gift to share the gospel, she finally felt the fulfilment she had longed for.
 As well as performing as a solo artist, Monique loved singing with her big sister Denise Wilson, who is an accomplished pianist and one of Birmingham's best Choir Directors......... and also beside her big brother Reed Bass, who is one of the UK's leading bassists.

-Question: Who first got you into music?
+Question: Who introduced you into music?

 Monique: My mum and dad.
 They were both into music.
 My mum sang and played the guitar and my dad managed the group she was in called 'The Soul Seekers'.
 The band would regularly rehearse at our house in the early days, so we were always surrounded by live music.
 My siblings and I had no choice as to whether or not we sang or played an instrument, that was decided for us by merely being born into a family of musicians.